EricThomson/pandastim/readme.md

 - Add contrast to sines/gratings
 - Have a stim code/previous stim or whatever, and only update task manager if it changes.
 Add better mechanism so if the stim type is same as previous, just return: don't change stimulus type, don't save anything.
 - INstructions on how to integrate new stimulus class into closed loop.
+- Document how to make a new texture class.

 ### To do (long term)
 - check with photodiode at different locations on window: is it identical?